run-z/project-config/README.md

 - Provides a set of [build tools][].

-  Such as `build-z` to bundle project files, or `clean-z` to clean output.
+  Such as `build-z` to bundle project files, or `clean-z` to clean the output.

 - Provides configuration support for various development tools.